mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 "Fate be gentle!
 Hahaha" He laughed to the wind as he reclined next to the fire.
 Thi shot hae eyes to him and stared, wondering what he could have been talking about.
 A young woman, quite a bit younger than him and dressed in a tight black robe, tugged on his arm to stop but he twisted free of her grasp and pushed her away.

 He stepped forward into the center and continued, "Casra, you fool.
-Lissa grants the wishes of those who earn the right to have them.
+Shinna grants the wishes of those who earn the right to have them.
 These slaves, you call them, they're lazy and they're wicked.
-Lissa did what you were too weak to do."
+Shinna did what you were too weak to do."

 Casra had walked to the space that he was standing in, in between three fires.
 Thi saw the woman who had pulled on his arm approaching as well.
 Casra said to her, "It's okay," and she stopped and stood at a distance.

 "Ramne.
-How long ago was it when you betrayed me to peddle kano for Lissa?
+How long ago was it when you betrayed me to peddle kano for Shinna?
 The wind told me you mysteriously left before your sentence was up, yet here you are again.
 Had enough of destroying lives and families?"

 "Ah, Casra, the rich kaln who couldn't lead a tribe to lunch.
 You know what I'm here for.
 And now that I've got you cornered, I imagine I'll be getting a sweet sweet bonus."